-The May 2020 GRECO/OECD/AFA survey discussed above also touched on the prevalence of anti-corruption standards in various countries - both in the public sector and among private companies.
+A May 2020 GRECO/OECD/AFA survey touched on the prevalence of anti-corruption standards in various countries - both in the public sector and among private companies.
 The survey found that 'the adoption of codes of conduct is more widespread than risk mapping, and that both are rarely mandatory in the private sector.'
 The report noted further that '[c]orporate responsibility to detect and prevent corruption is rarely established by law.
 Even though some companies do introduce anticorruption measures on a voluntary basis, the absence of legally binding commitments might make it difficult to ensure a systematic approach to compliance.'
-Thus, while some countries have joined the United States in various efforts to push companies subject to their laws to build and fund compliance programmes that deter corrupt behaviour, companies in many other countries, including some capital exporters, are not subject to such incentives or requirements.
+Thus, while some countries have joined the United States in various efforts to push companies subject to their laws to build and fund compliance programmes that deter corrupt behavior, companies in many other countries, including some capital exporters, are not subject to such incentives or requirements.

 International bodies have long focused on issuing their own guidance regarding the structure and critical components of corporate compliance programmes.
-The OECD has led the field in this area, with its first Guidelines for Multinational Enterprises issued in 1976.
-The seventh guideline stated that companies should 'not render - and they should not be solicited or expected to render - any bribe or other improper benefit, direct or indirect, to any public servant or holder of public office'.
+The OECD has led the field in this area, with its first 'Guidelines for Multinational Enterprises' issued in 1976.

+The seventh guideline states that companies should 'not render - and they should not be solicited or expected to render - any bribe or other improper benefit, direct or indirect, to any public servant or holder of public office'.
 The OECD has updated these Guidelines several times, with the current 2011 version containing more expansive language.
-Pendent to these guidelines, the OECD has issued general Due Diligence Guidance for Responsible Business Conduct (the latest version is dated 2018), as well as sector-specific due diligence guides, all of which cover corruption risks among other issues.
+Pendent to these guidelines, the OECD has issued general 'Due Diligence Guidance for Responsible Business Conduct' (the latest version is dated 2018), as well as sector-specific due diligence guides, all of which cover corruption risks among other issues.

 The OECD's revised 2021 Anti-Corruption Recommendation, like its 2009 predecessor, contains two annexes.
-The second annex covers the Good Practice Guidance on Internal Controls, Ethics, and Compliance.
+The second annex covers 'Good Practice Guidance on Internal Controls, Ethics, and Compliance'.
 This document lists key elements of an anti-corruption compliance programme and related accounting controls.
-A review of the updated annex shows the influence of the US authorities' work on similar guidance (as well as the efforts by the UK and France), as many of the elements are the same.
+A review of the updated annex shows the influence of the various countries' work on similar guidance, as many of the elements are the same as discussed above.
 New areas covered in the guidance include a section on mergers and acquisitions (M&A) due diligence and the importance of termination and audit rights in the management of compliance risk created by business partners.
-As of the date of this publication, the revised 2021 OECD Good Practice Guidance represents the leading international standard on corporate compliance programmes, and I suggest that multinational companies use it as a key benchmark for their own programmes.
+The 2021 OECD Good Practice Guidance represents the leading international standard on corporate compliance programmes, and I suggest that multinational companies use it as a key benchmark for their own programmes.